Sargueil-CiTCoM/ipasuite-docs/source/index.md

 # Introduction

-Shape-CE workflow intend to provide automation in the data treatment of SHAPE Capillary Electrophorese.
+RNAsique workflow intend to provide automation in the data treatment of SHAPE Capillary Electrophorese.

 It relies on :